doctrine/mongodb-odm/docs/en/cookbook/blending-orm-and-mongodb-odm.rst

 Blending the ORM and MongoDB ODM
 ================================

 Since the start of the `Doctrine MongoDB Object Document Mapper`_ project people have asked how it can be integrated with the `ORM`_.
 This article will demonstrates how you can integrate the two transparently, maintaining a clean domain model.

-This example will have a ``Product`` that is stored in MongoDB and the ``Order`` stored in a MySQL database.
+This example will have a ``Product`` that is stored in MongoDB and the ``Order`` stored in a SQL database like MySQL, PostgreSQL or SQLite.

 Define Product
 --------------